MarynaShavlak/dev-interview-hub/src/features/EditableProfileCard/ui/UserCard/README.md

 ## Overview
 The **`UserCard`** component provides a user interface for displaying and editing user profile information.
-It adapts its rendering based on the `isAppRedesigned` feature flag, switching between the `RedesignedUserCard` and `UserCardDeprecated` components to deliver either the latest design or the legacy version.
+It adapts its rendering based on the `isAppRedesigned` feature flag, switching between the `UserCardRedesigned` and `UserCardDeprecated` components to deliver either the latest design or the legacy version.
 The component handles different states including loading, error, and data display, ensuring a smooth user experience across various scenarios.

 ## Props
-The **`RedesignedUserCard`** component accepts the following props:
+The **`UserCardRedesigned`** component accepts the following props:

 | Prop                | Type                           | Required / Optional | Description                                                                            |
 |---------------------|--------------------------------|----------------------|----------------------------------------------------------------------------------------|